 The applicant is expected to bring capabilities in one of the seven concentrations offered, demonstrating potential for success for study at the graduate level.
 The following concentrations are available:

-•Composition and Arranging: Submit links to recordings, PDF of scores, and goal statement
+•Composition and Arranging: Submit links to recordings, PDF or scores, and goal statement through the Perkins School of Theology Application

 •Keyboards: Register for an audition on campus or submit a recorded audition